adamavenir/talkto/README.md

 Namely:

-- Create a gh-pages branch to enable GitHub Pages for your repo.
+- Create a __gh-pages branch__ to enable GitHub Pages for your repo.

-- Point a CNAME record for your own domain to yourusername.github.io
+- Point a __DNS CNAME record__ for your own domain to yourusername.github.io

 ---